 Relax under one of the beach umbrellas, snorkel around the nearby reefs, take a dip in the ocean and simply enjoy the peaceful vibe that White Beach Panglao offers.

-Drone shot of White Beach Panglao – Bohol Travel Guide
+White Beach Panglao – Bohol Travel Guide

 Beach umbrellas on White Beach Panglao